alynioke/baltic-jobs/README.md

-The list of resources where it's best to look for a job in IT in Baltic states — Lithuania, Latvia, Estonia
+The list of resources where it's possible to look for a job in IT in Baltic states — Lithuania, Latvia, Estonia

 # Lithuania